EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ##### 4.4.1.1.
 Installation on the WSL File System

-To be able to install a specific [**Apache Maven**](https://maven.apache.org/) version on the `WSL Fily System`, I like to follow a procedure inspired by the [Linuxiz Blog](https://linuxize.com/post/how-to-install-apache-maven-on-ubuntu-18-04/).
+To be able to install a specific [**Apache Maven**](https://maven.apache.org/) version on the `WSL File System`, I like to follow a procedure inspired by the [Linuxiz Blog](https://linuxize.com/post/how-to-install-apache-maven-on-ubuntu-18-04/).

 Start by creating the folder where [**Apache Maven**](https://maven.apache.org/) will be installed, executing the following commands: